clanfear/SOC371/docs/syllabus.md

 Students are expected to complete readings and engage in discussion.
-Given the disruption presented by COVID-19, alternate evaluation (e.g. a 1-page reading and discussion response) is possible for students unable to attend a given synchronous lecture.
+Given the disruption presented by COVID-19, alternate evaluation (e.g. a 1-page reading and discussion response) is possible for students unable to attend one or more synchronous lectures.
 Students must contact the instructor prior to absences to be considered for alternate evaluation.

 #### Discussion Questions